by Texas Homesteader ~

 The garden pests are eliminated by them while providing us with even healthier eggs.
 That’s really a win/win, no?

-We typically sell these girls in the late fall.
-They’re still prime-age egg layers but we don’t want to have to overwinter them and their value is much higher as productive egg-layers than meat in the freezer.
+We typically sell our hens in the late fall.
+They’re still prime-age egg layers but we don’t want to have to overwinter them, and their value is much higher as productive egg-layers than meat in the freezer.

-Now in searching the internet I see most folks also provide wood ash to their chickens.
+In searching the internet and chicken-raising forums I see most backyard chicken raisers also provide wood ash to their chickens.
 But of course no one thing is going to be good for everyone.

-There were a minority of folks moaning about how wood ash should not be used in your chicken coops.
-Here’s my take:
+There were a few folks moaning about how wood ash were not be used in their chicken coops.
+They prefer to use *Commercial Chicken Mite Treatments.

 Of course if you’re worried at all about using wood ash do your own research, but it’s worked well for us.
 We have happy hens that are mite free using something that was previously just a waste product.
 And that makes my crunchy heart happy.